Online Casino Licensing Agencies and Regulators

 Dealing with Belizeans is much different than dealing with other officials in Central America.
 Belize was a small outpost of the British Empire for centuries, so the tiny nation is the only country in Latin America that has English as its official language.
 English Common Law also forms the foundation of the Belizean legal system.
 For English-speaking operators, this is a further reason to do business in Belize.

 The Financial Services Regulatory Commission’s Division of Gaming oversees licensing for online operators in Antigua and Barbuda.
 The FSRC Gaming Division was founded in 1994 as one of the first online betting licensing authorities.
 It has been a leader in the industry for the past 22 years, often championing the rights of small countries to uphold international commerce laws.

-In 2003, Antigua sued the United States government in the World Trade Organization's (WTO) international court.
-Antigua argued that the US government had violated the 1998 General Agreement on Trade Services (GATS), which stated it would not ban international businesses from activities which were not banned inside a country.
-Because the United States had signed the GATS treater and also allowed various kinds of gambling, Antigua argued the USA was in violation of international law by trying to punish license holders in Antigua and Barbuda.
+In 2003, Antigua sued the United States government in the World Trade Organization’s (WTO) international court.
+Antigua argued that the US government had violated the 1998 General Agreement on Trade Services (GATS), which stated it would not ban international businesses from activities that were not banned inside a country.
+Because the United States had signed the GATS treater and also allowed various kinds of gambling, Antigua argued the USA violated international law by trying to punish license holders in Antigua and Barbuda.